lightlogs/beacon/README.md

 This will batch the metric requests and an underlying Scheduler job will process all metric every 5 minutes (please note you will need to have the Laravel Scheduler running for these jobs to be dispatched).

+Batching uses Guzzle async requests under the hood to improve efficiency and minimize the time the collector is working.

 Whilst not advised to do this in production due to the latency overhead, if your metric needs to be fired immediately you can do this syncronously using the following.

 ``` php